St Helens & Seaview

 Rebuilding St Helen's

 Rebuilding of all except the chancel took place in 1830 to 1831.
 The latter date is recorded on a stone in the south side of the exterior of the tower.
 Barber recorded in his "Picturesque Illustrations of the Isle of Wight" (1834) that "the part lately rebuilt is distinguished by a transept with a handsome window at each end."
 The chancel was rebuilt in 1862.
-The date of the stained glass window over the altar depicting the Nativity, the Crucifixion and the Ascension, is not known but it was possibly provided at the time the chancel was rebuilt, or soon after.
+The three-light east window is of that date and is by William Wailes, one of England's most accomplished and visionary stained glass manufacturers, and depicts the Nativity, Crucifixion and Ascension.

 The present building is, apparently, much the same as it appeared after the rebuildings but the box pews and the three-decker pulpit have been replaced.
 The chancel stalls were the family pews of the Grose family, whose ownership of the Priory dated from the time of James II.
 Some of the floor slabs in the north and south transepts and in the transept crossing are obviously gravestones removed from the old church burial ground on the Duver.
 The inscriptions are still legible and the oldest dates from 1707.